NielsLiisberg/procREST/README.md

 # procREST - Stored procedures as REST services.

-Automatic SQL Stored procedures as RESTfull services
+Automatic SQL Stored procedures as RESTfull services.

 procREST is a simple way to expose Db2 stored procedures as RESTservice on the IBM i.
 In this examples everything is full open, however you might contain the services